Esther K. Chae: Notable awards and recognition

 In 2015, Chae was invited to speak at TEDxPHX where she presented "WIBLDD: What If Bruce Lee Didn't Die."
-This unique talk, combined with performance, highlights Asian American representation (and lack of) in the media and arts through an enlightening conversation with a 75-year-old Master Bruce Lee.
+This talk and performance highlighted the state of Asian American representation in the media and arts through a staged conversation with a 75-year-old Bruce Lee.

 In 2014, Chae was nominated for the "Extraordinary Chambers" (Play), 'Outstanding Dramatic Production,' and 'Outstanding Ensemble' by San Diego Theater Critic Circle.

 In 2010, Chae received the 2010 APA Heritage Trailblazer Award by New York governor David Paterson.
 That year, she also received the 2010 University of Michigan Emerging Artist Alumni Award & King/Chavez/Parks Visiting Professorship and Emerging Artist Award.

 In 2009, she was one of the inaugural 2009 TED Fellows.
 At the conference she performed an excerpt from her solo performance So The Arrow Flies.

 In 2008, Chae was invited to the University of Southern California's Network of Korean-American Leaders (NetKAL) Fellowship Program which promotes community leadership among successful second-generation Korean-Americans.

 In 2007, Chae was awarded the Korean Wave (Hallryu) Asia Star Award which was nationally and internationally televised throughout South Korea, Philippines, China, and Japan.